kiba/Writings/for_science/chp22_dust.md

 **Violent Amethyst**
 **September 29, 2015**

 For the past few weeks, Doctor Violent Amethyst was working on a new cooling system for heat exchange under the 'watchful eyes' of her boss, though that seemed unwarranted these day.
-She did not make anything resembling a 'tinkertech' device, which would earn the ire of her boss, despite his own prospentiy to create such devices.
+She did not make anything resembling a 'tinkertech' device, which would earn the ire of her boss, despite his own propensity to create such devices.

 It did wonder for her reputation now that her papers can be understood by other researchers and engineers.